 Parrots should only be given cereal as a treat, no more than 1 tablespoon a day.
 Even cereal with less processing, like oatmeal and muesli, should only be provided in moderation.

 That’s because even the healthiest cereals are high in fiber.
 Most parrot species don’t need a lot of fiber in their diet.
 Fiber makes a bird feel full at a quicker pace, meaning they won’t have the appetite to eat healthier, more nutrient-dense foods.

 Cereal Ingredients To Avoid

 When buying cereal, opt for ones that don’t contain the following ingredients:

-- Sugar: Too much sugar can lead to obesity, which can lead to various health problems like diabetes.
+- Sugar: Too much sugar causes obesity, leading to health problems like diabetes.
 Sugar can also increase the risk of yeast infection and fatty liver disease in birds.

 - Artificial colors: Consuming too many food dyes have been linked to allergic reactions.
 Some dyes, like Red 40, Yellow 5, and Yellow 6, may contain carcinogenic substances.

-- Xylitol: Xylitol is a common ingredient in sugar-free cereal used as a sweetener.
-According to the Journal of Avian Medicine And Surgery, xylitol is toxic to birds.
+- Xylitol: This is a common ingredient in sugar-free cereal used as a sweetener.

 - Vitamins: Vitamins can easily lead to a vitamin overdose.
-Instead, you want your parrot to get vitamins naturally from the cereal itself.
+Instead, you want your parrot to naturally get vitamins from the cereal.